Bernstein Shur Launches Conflict Evaluation and Resolution Team

 “We have tried to create something new and special in forming a group that will instill best practices and state-of-the-art techniques.
 In New England at least, this kind of group collaboration is rare.
 It means we can offer more skills and quality,” said Kornreich, whose mediation work covers bankruptcy matters and all aspects of civil litigation.
 “From a practical standpoint, with eight versatile members, it also means greater availability in scheduling and more flexibility on billing.”

-In Maine, the team’s practitioners include McDonald, a highly accomplished trial lawyer and general counsel to the firm, and Echeverria, a leader in the construction law bar and professional and LEED certified engineer.
+In ME, the team’s practitioners include McDonald, a highly accomplished trial lawyer and general counsel to the firm, and Echeverria, a leader in the construction law bar and professional and LEED certified engineer.

 In New Hampshire, members include Tilsley, a seasoned business litigator and counselor; Kelly Gagliuso, a thought leader on the drafting and enforcement of construction and commercial contracts; Richard Gagliuso; a highly regarded construction litigator and neutral with an additional concentration on First Amendment and media law; and Saint-Marc, a leading trial lawyer with deep experience with the New Hampshire court system with a concentration on labor and employment law.